medavm/SerialBus/README.md

 This is a [Stream](https://reference.arduino.cc/reference/en/language/functions/communication/stream/) library so will work just like [Serial](https://reference.arduino.cc/reference/en/language/functions/communication/serial/).
 The main diference is the need to create the **SerialBus** object which has **tree arguments**:
 - The **device address**, a number from **1 to 127** that is **unique** to every device.
 - The **pin** where the bus wire is connected.
 - Whether to use the controller **internall pullups** resistors .
-You can disable internal-pullups to connect different logic level mcus.
+You can disable internal-pullups to connect different logic level mcus, example below.

 ```
 /*